microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 If we want to add additional properties e.g. from the previous screenshot of the user selection, we can add them with "addRuntimeProperty"

-1. Adding a new line for "CustAccount" in "MyTelemetryProperties"
+1. Adding a new line for "CustAccount" in "ISMTelemetryProperties"
 ```
 public static const str CustAccount 		        = 'CustAccount';
 ```
 2. Changing the extension to add a runtimeproperty
 ```
 [ExtensionOf(classStr(CustAccountStatementExtController))]
-internal final class MyCustAccountStatementExtController_Extension
+internal final class ISMCustAccountStatementExtController_Extension
 {
     protected void runPrintMgmt()
     {

-        MyTelemetryGeneric telemetry = new MyTelemetryGeneric(); //This will start the stopwatch
+        ISMTelemetryGeneric telemetry = new ISMTelemetryGeneric(); //This will start the stopwatch

         CustAccountStatementExtContract contract = this.parmContract() as CustAccountStatementExtContract;

-        telemetry.addRuntimeProperty(MyTelemetryProperties::CustAccount, contract.parmCustAccount());
+        telemetry.addRuntimeProperty(ISMTelemetryProperties::CustAccount, contract.parmCustAccount());

         next runPrintMgmt();

-        telemetry.processEvent(MyTelemetryEventNames::CustomerStatement);
+        telemetry.processEvent(ISMTelemetryEventNames::CustomerStatement);
     }

 }